davidde/notes/git.md

   detached head means the head does not point to the most recent commit.
   This happens when you move the head back in time by checking out a specific commit hash)
-  * `--soft`: The file changes remain in your working directory and are still staged.
+  * `--soft`: The modifications from the last commit remain in the working directory and are still staged.
-  * `--mixed`: Default mode; the file changes remain in your working directory but are no longer staged.
+  * `--mixed`: The modifications from the last commit remain in the working directory but are no longer staged.
+  This is the *default mode*.
-  * `--hard`: Also reset the working directory, so any uncommitted changes will be lost.
-Note that it is impossible for git to restore files that were never committed in the first place, so be careful using this command!
+  * `--hard`: The modifications from the last commit are deleted from the working directory, as well as any uncommitted changes.
+Note that it is impossible for git to restore modifications that were never committed in the first place, so be careful using this command!
-  * `--keep`: Basically a safer version of --hard; only reset the files for which the specified commit (in this case `HEAD~`) differs from the current HEAD.
-It aborts the reset if any of these files have uncommitted changes.
+  * `--keep`: Basically a safer version of --hard; only updates 'change-positive' files (= files that are different between the specified `<commit>` (= `HEAD~` = `HEAD~1`) and the current HEAD (= `HEAD~0`)).
+It does this by performing a merge.
+Local changes are kept, but if a 'change-positive' file has local changes, the reset is aborted.

   **Note:**
   If the commit was already pushed to your remote, you will have to push the newly